 The culmination of her experiences have led her to expand her business consulting services into the health, fitness, finance and coaching sectors.

-As a 200-hour certified yoga teacher, she teaches with an emphasis in addiction recovery, athletic needs and faith-centered classes, workshops and retreats.
+As a 200-hour certified yoga teacher, she teaches with an emphasis on addiction recovery, athletic needs and faith-centered classes, workshops, and retreats.
 She is currently enrolled in a 300 Hour Healing Emphasis Yoga curriculum to be a yoga therapist.
 She has a passion for health, fitness, and family, and is married with two step kids.
 She enjoys tennis (she’s a 4.0 player!), hiking, working out with her husband and gardening.